Frequently Asked Questions

 In the overwhelming number of cases where someone votes at the wrong precinct, these ballots are not counted because state law requires that Election Day ballots be cast at a voter's current home precinct, unless the county uses voting centers on Election Day.

-Why the difference between early voting rules and Election Day rules?
+Why the difference between Early Voting rules and Election Day rules?

 The Denton County Commission (the county judge plus four commissioners, all elected) has not taken the action required by the State of Texas to make it possible to use the same voting system on Election Day that we use during early voting.
-The commission must certify that requirements meet by the Texas Secretary of State have been met, then file an application with that office.
+The commission must certify that requirements set by the Texas Secretary of State have been met, then file an application with that office.

 Do other Texas counties have countywide voting on Election Day?

-Yes, 96 Texas counties have countywide voting during early voting and on Election Day.
+Yes, 99 Texas counties have countywide voting during early voting and on Election Day.
 In North Texas, Denton is the only county that does not have it.
 Dallas, Tarrant and Collin counties all have countywide voting on Election Day and have for years.

 Who would benefit from this change to countywide voting on Election Day and through every election?